 Would you be able to survive without your smartphone if you had to make a last-minute hotel reservation in a strange and foreign location?

-Smartphones have significantly influenced how people interact with the outside world, and in many situations, their popularity surpasses that of desktop computers due to their simplicity and convenience.
+Smartphones have significantly influenced how people interact with the outside world, providing easy access to booking options and information.
+In many situations, their popularity surpasses that of desktop computers due to their simplicity and convenience.

-It can be challenging for travelers to picture their upcoming vacation rental before they depart.
+It can be challenging for prospective guests to picture their upcoming vacation rental before they depart.

 How can owners of boutique hotels in Santorini effectively convey to prospective customers the carefully curated charm of their establishment?